In this post, we’ll answer two questions:

 In layman’s terms, this means that a product with the HEPA label is highly efficient at capturing microscopic particles.

-This covers most dust, dander, pollen, mold and other common allergens that collect in the home.
+This covers most dust, dander, pollen, mold, and other common allergens that collect in the home, making it the best air filter for allergies.

 What is a HEPA Air Purifier?